 Regulation and supervision of the insurance and pension sectors are important in safeguarding customers’ rights under insurance and pension contracts, and in instilling public confidence in the insurance market.
 The supervisory activities should help ensure that the undertakings are financially sound and safeguard customers’ rights and interests.

 Facts about the insurance and pension industry

-At the end of 2021, eleven life insurers, 51 non-life insurers (including nine mutual fire insurance companies) and five mutual marine insurers were licensed to operate in Norway.
+At year-end 2022, eleven life insurers, 51 non-life insurers and five small mutual marine insurers were licensed to operate in Norway.
 A further eight branches of foreign life insurers and 24 branches of foreign non-life insurers were operating in Norway.
 Norwegian non-life insurers had a total of twelve branches in other EEA states and four branches in countries outside the EEA.
 One Norwegian life insurer and 19 Norwegian non-life insurers had notified cross-border activities to other EEA states.
 65 foreign life insurers and 411 foreign non-life insurers had notified cross-border activities from other EEA states into Norway.

 48 private pension funds, 34 municipal pension funds, one pension fund in run-off and one defined-contribution pension undertaking were licensed to operate in Norway.